Bwillia13x/valor_newfrontend-backend/README.md

 - SQL injection protection via SQLAlchemy

 ### Production Recommendations
-- Implement proper JWT authentication
+- JWT authentication with refresh rotation and token revocation (see roadmap P6)
-- Add rate limiting
+- Rate limiting across sensitive endpoints; health endpoint unthrottled
-- Use HTTPS in production
+- Use HTTPS in production with TLS termination (see docs/production-setup.md)
-- Implement proper password hashing
+- Password hashing with bcrypt; secrets via environment-only (no secrets in repo)
-- Add request logging and monitoring
+- Structured JSON logging with request_id and tenant_id; monitoring and metrics (/metrics exposed when enabled)
-- Use environment variables for secrets
+- Use environment variables for secrets and CI/CD-managed configuration

 ## 🤝 Contributing